moorepants/dissertation/systemidentification.rst

 Comparison of identified models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tables :ref:`3 <tabIdMCKOne>`, :ref:`4 <tabIdMCKTwo>`, and :ref:`5
+Tables :ref:`13.3<tabIdMCKOne>`, :ref:`13.4<tabIdMCKTwo>`, and
-<tabIdMCKThree>` present the identified canonical parameters from all twelve of
+:ref:`13.5<tabIdMCKThree>` present the identified canonical parameters from all
-the chosen data subsets.
-The variance of the parameter estimates in the steer
+twelve of the chosen data subsets.
+The variance of the parameter estimates in
-equation are quite low except for the :math:`H_{\delta F}` parameter.
-The low
+the steer equation are quite low except for the :math:`H_{\delta F}` parameter.
-variance is partially due to the large datasets but also due to the quality of
+The low variance is partially due to the large datasets but also due to the
-the resulting fits.
-The :math:`H_{\delta F}` is highly dependent on the trail
+quality of the resulting fits.
+The :math:`H_{\delta F}` is highly dependent on
-which is expected to be difficult to identify.
-The roll equations parameters
+the trail which is expected to be difficult to identify.
+The roll equations
-have higher relative variance, which reflects the fewer degree of freedom the
+parameters have higher relative variance, which reflects the fewer degree of
-regression has available for fitting the data.
-It is also interesting to note
+freedom the regression has available for fitting the data.
+It is also
-that :math:`C_{1 \delta \phi}` deviates quite largely from the Whipple model
+interesting to note that :math:`C_{1 \delta \phi}` deviates quite largely from
-prediction.
-This term depends on the wheel radii, wheel rotational inertia,
+the Whipple model prediction.
+This term depends on the wheel radii, wheel
-wheelbase, steer axis tilt and trail.
-All of these but trail are easily
+rotational inertia, wheelbase, steer axis tilt and trail.
+All of these but
-measured so it is tempting to solve for trail given :math:`C_{1 \delta \phi}`
+trail are easily measured so it is tempting to solve for trail given
-and the other measured parameters described in [Meijaard2007]_.
+:math:`C_{1 \delta \phi}` and the other measured parameters described in
+[Meijaard2007]_.

 .. math::
    :label: eqTrail